cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 - Issues are not maintained for staleness.
 There are issues opened in 2021 that are still open with the information on their status.

 #### New contributor getting started content
-- There's a community section on the website
+- There's a community section on the website with information on how to join the community.
-- No specific documentation for new users of the software on the website or the docs repo.
+- No specific documentation tailored for new users to get started the software on the website or the docs repo.
-- The docs provide several channels for reporting issues, contacting the maintainers and slack community.
+- The docs provide several channels for reporting issues, contacting the maintainers, and slack community.

 #### Project governance documentation
-- The project governance is documented on the website.
+- The project governance is well documented on the website.
 There's sufficient informtaion about it's history including leaders,maintainers and contributors.
 However, this information is not visisble in the docs repo README.

 ### Recommendations

 #### Communication methods documented
 - The documentation repo link should be included on the site as an entry point for the project.
-The repo can then include information about ther repos.
+The repo can then include information about other repos.
 - Include communication channels on the Docs repo README for visibility.
 - Provide information about project meetings e.g a meeting link and calendar.
 #### Beginner friendly issue backlog